 Access Your Fund

 Sending Kids to Camp

 For some area youngsters, attending camp to frolic in the sun, play sports or swim is not on their list of summer activities.
 Many families simply don't have the financial means to send their children to camp, which has a positive, life-enhancing influence on children.

 Prior to their deaths, Robert and Helen Harmony established the Robert and Helen Harmony Fund for Needy Children.
 The fund awards grants to American Camping Association-accredited camps to send children to area resident- and health-camp programs.
-Since the fund came to fruition in 1998, a total of $388,000 has been awarded to assist nearly 3,000 children, who otherwise could not go to camp.
+Since the fund came to fruition in 1993, nearly $1.2 million has been awarded to assist more than 12,000 children, who otherwise could not go to camp.

 Shawn is one of many area children fortunate enough to receive scholarships to attend camp programs designed especially for their needs.
 Harmony-funded health camps for children with diabetes, cancer and other illnesses offer traditional camp activities but also educate children on self-management of their disease.